Fatal accident inquiry to be held into rail derailment that killed three people

 The purpose of an FAI includes determining the cause of death, the circumstances in which the death occurred, and establishing what reasonable precautions could have been taken to minimise the risk of future deaths in similar circumstances.

-The Crown Office said that since the conclusion of the criminal proceedings it has been gathering and considering information from a number of sources around the wider circumstances and themes, which develop and extend beyond the issues raised in criminal proceedings.
+The Crown Office said since the conclusion of the criminal proceedings, it has been gathering and considering information from a number of sources around the wider circumstances and themes, which develop and extend beyond the issues raised in criminal proceedings.

 At the High Court in Aberdeen in September last year, Network Rail admitted a series of failings that resulted in the deaths, pleading guilty to a charge covering the period from May 1 2011 to August 12 2020.